ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 If you are already using `ini` as default, changing to `dini` will:

-- also add support for binary values (TODO)
 - add some overhead because `dini` always checks if a file uses the `dump` format, unless the `dump` plugin is not installed.
+- add support for binary values using the `binary` plugin

+> NOTE: INI was not completely ready for 0.8.21 thus we kept `dump` as default.

 ## Other New Features